Harrison Wells: H. R. Wells

 Harrison "H. R." Wells of Earth-19 is one of several versions of Harrison Wells in season three who finds the cryptogram sent by Harry through the multiverse and expresses interest in aiding Team Flash.
 Although Harry objects, Team Flash finalizes H. R. as his replacement.
 H. R. is later revealed to not be a scientist; he admits that he came to Earth-1 primarily to get material for a novel, and is only the founder and "idea man" for S.T.A.R.
 Labs on Earth-19.
 Barry suggests letting the overbearingly good-natured H. R. stay a few weeks, and he proves his worth by helping form plans and locating powered criminals.
-He trains Wally West in the use of the youth's newly-acquired speedster powers and, after discovering how many criminals breached the facility, attempts to transform S.T.A.R.
+He trains Wally West in the use of the youth's speedster powers and, after discovering how many criminals breached the facility, attempts to transform S.T.A.R.
 Labs into a museum to maintain Team Flash's cover.
 Gypsy, an enforcer from Earth-19, arrives to retrieve H. R. on charges of interdimensional travel as it is forbidden on Earth-19, but is defeated by Cisco.
 H. R. is spared but he is warned not to return to Earth-19.
-In the battle against Savitar, H. R. sacrifices himself by disguising himself as Iris West and taking the latter's place to be killed by Savitar.
+In the battle against Savitar, H. R. sacrifices himself by disguising himself as Iris and taking the latter's place to be killed by Savitar.
 His actions earn him Harry's respect, and his death is avenged when Iris kills Savitar.
-Iris later eulogized H. R. as a hero.
-In season seven, it is revealed that H. R.'s consciousness remains in Nash's mind.
-When Nash sacrifices himself for Barry, H. R. and their other doppelgängers too die.
+Iris later eulogizes H. R. as a hero.
+Season seven revealed the multiverse's recreation resulted in H. R.'s consciousness fused with Nash's mind.